Arrow-air/template-rust-lib/docs/conops.md

 ## Overview of System and Key Elements

 ## External Interfaces
-See the ICD for this microservice.
+See the ICD for this library.

 ## Proposed Capabilities